On this page

 Carbon storage in pre-1990 forests does not currently count towards New Zealand’s emissions reduction targets.
 This could change.
 The Paris Agreement now lets us count extra carbon that pre-1990 forests store as a result of forest management towards our international targets.

 Forest management activities, such as controlling browsing animals and silviculture, could increase the carbon pre-1990 forests store.
-But we need to be able to confirm this link and measure it.
+The programme aims to carry out foundational research to test if we can confirm this link and measure it.
 We could then look into recognising and rewarding pre-1990 foresters for good forest management.
+Our research on carbon storage in pre-1990 forests is underway.

 Read more about how forest land is defined in the ETS